ChristineTzeng/ChristineTzeng.github.io/index.md

   <h2> Publications </h2>
   <ul>
     <li>Sz-Ting Tzeng, Nirav Ajmeri, and Munindar P. Singh.
+Fleur: Social Values Orientation for Robust Norm Emergence.
+Proceedings of the International Workshop on Coordination, Organizations, Institutions, Norms, and Ethics for Governance of Multi-Agent Systems (COINE), Auckland, May 2022, pages 1--17.</li>
+    <li>Sz-Ting Tzeng.
+Engineering Normative and Cognitive Agents with Emotions and Values.
+Proceedings of the 21th International Conference on Autonomous Agents and Multiagent Systems (AAMAS), Doctoral Consortium, Auckland, May 2022, pages 1--3.</li>
+    <li>Sz-Ting Tzeng, Nirav Ajmeri, and Munindar P. Singh.
 Noe: Norm Emergence and Robustness Based on Emotions in Multiagent Systems.
 Proceedings of the International Workshop on Coordination, Organizations, Institutions, Norms, and Ethics for Governance of Multi-Agent Systems (COINE), London, May 2021, pages 1--17.</li>
   </ul>